 I have type II bipolar disorder.

 Type I is what you probably think of when you think of bipolar.
-It’s also called manic depression, cleverly named to describe the swings between mania (the highs) and depression (the lows).
+It’s also called manic depression, describing the swings between the highs (mania) and the lows (depression).
 In extreme cases, the swings can be “rapid cycling,” going from the highs to the lows several times in day.

 Bipolar II is milder.
-The highs are a little less high (they’re called “hypomania” instead of full blown mania), the lows a little less low, and the cycles less frequent.
+The highs are a less high – they’re called “hypomania” instead of full blown mania.
+The lows a less low.
+The cycles less frequent.
 War has been described as long periods of boredom punctuated by moments of sheer terror.
 My bipolar could be characterized as months of despair and lethargy punctuated by days of intense enthusiasm and productivity.

-Most of my life was a slow slide down into depression where it felt like I was trying to climb up a steep gravel incline and no matter how hard I spun my wheels, it was impossible to gain any ground.
-I’d just keep slipping further and further down, with nothing to grab onto to stop my descent.
+My guess is that bipolar started kicking in during my early 20s.
+Most of my life felt like I was trying to climb up a steep gravel incline and no matter how hard I spun my wheels, it was impossible to gain any ground.
 Everything felt heavy.
 Doing the simplest task felt like walking through a swimming pool.
 Getting out of bed was damn near impossible.
 Getting off the couch only marginally less so.
 In the depths of it, if I could get out of bed before noon, make it to work, and feed myself, that felt like a good day.

 And then, every month or two, the hypomania would hit.
 Sometimes it’d be triggered by an external event – a good night of poker perhaps.
 Sometimes it seemed to be triggered by an all-nighter, though it’s possible that the all-nighter was triggered by the mania.
 Catch me on those days and I’d speak quickly with lots of hope and enthusiasm.
 I’d get a flood of ideas, and I had to do them all tonight.
 Whatever I was working on before this was no longer important because of this brilliant idea that I absolutely have to do now because it’s better than any idea I’ve ever had and if I don’t launch next week then someone else might do it and Oprah might want to mention it on her show and I need to find an accountant to help me with the taxes on the $100,000 that I’ll probably generate in the next three months and how soon is too soon to put in my notice at work?